chahu/amazon-slot-machine/README.md

 - The process can be canceled by clicking "Cancel Automated Check" on the "Reserve a Time Slot".
 This is the main page which is refreshed.
 - Status messages are also added to the "Reserve a Time Slot" page telling how long it has been running and how in how many seconds it will refresh.
+- When the process is started a single "coin" audio sound will play.
+This is the same sound that will play on repeat as an alarm later.
+If you can't hear this sound, you will not hear the alarm and there's no point to this code.
 - Everything is local, no data is sent anywhere in connection with this code outside of the obvious interaction with amazon pages.
+- The stored login & pass are only stored for the duration of the automated check process, afterwhich time they are deleted.
+Although they are only stored locally, if a malicous user has access to your computer they could conceivably gain access to this data.
+For that reason we do not store these credentials more an absolutely necessary.
+Additionally the user need not provide their credentials to get about two hours of automated checking from this code.

 ### Issues
 - Testing, this has not been tested extensively.